SThomasP/RedFoxPlatformer/README.md

-# GDAD-CW1
+# Red Fox Platformer

-COMP3218 Game Design and Development first game.
-Theme is tutorial level to introduce a new dynamic.
+Created for University of SOuthampton COMP3218 Game Design and Development Coursework Cne where the theme of the coursework was to make a tutorial level to introduce a new dynamic.

 ## Mechanics/Dynamics to introduce

 * Jumping
 * Crouch to charge jumping

-* Crouch to charge jump breaks blocks, destroys enemies
+## Contributers

+* Steffan Pade
+* Scott Williams
-* Keys/locked doors?
+* Lucas Noyau